-League title winners – passing the baton on
+England’s league champions – passing the baton

 Posted on August 21, 2019

 HOW OFTEN have you heard someone explain away a poor title defence with a comment like, “They needed to turn things over….they needed to rebuild”?
 It is true that nothing lasts forever in football and sometimes, a title winning team burns itself out in lifting the big prize.
 A manager gets the best out of a group of players and then they’re done.
+That’s unlikely to happen to Jürgen Klopp’s Liverpool, especially in the age of massive imbalance within leagues.

 The fact is, a title winning team does not last forever, but the core of a talented young team can extend its influence for a considerable period.